dojo/examples/README.md

 - [custom-element-showcase](./custom-element-showcase/README.md) - Demonstrates using @dojo/widgets distributed as compiled custom elements.
 - [Conduit RealWorld Application](./realworld/README.md) - A realworld implementation of a medium clone, conduit.
 - [intersection-observer](./intersection-observer/README.md) - Demonstrates using the [`Intersection`](https://github.com/dojo/widget-core#intersection) meta for creating an infinite scrolling list.
+- [resize-observer](./resize-observer/README.md) - Demonstrates using the [`Resize`](https://github.com/dojo/widget-core#resize) meta for creating responsive components that dynamically modify the way they are renderd based on the space available to them.

 Application examples that are deployed to [gh-pages](https://dojo.github.io/examples):